Kevin Harvey (venture capitalist): Wine

 In 1995, Harvey began his wine project planting vines in his backyard and making wine in his garage.
 This lead him to become the founder of Rhys Vineyards in the Santa Cruz Mountains, where he had his first harvest in 2004.

 Rhys Vineyards has produced award-winning wines.
 Antonio Galloni, a wine critic, has called it, "one of the finest wineries in the United States."

 Rhys Vineyards has developed eight estate vineyards.
 Six of these, including Alpine, Family Farm, Home, Horseshoe, Mount Pajaro and Skyline, are located in the Santa Cruz Mountains AVA.
 Two more vineyards, Bearwallow and Clarke Ranch, are located in Mendocino County.

+In August 2019, Kevin Harvey agreed to pay $3.76 million in penalties after his company bulldozed a protected wetland and filled in a stream bed to build a vineyard in Mendocino County.
+This settlement represents one of the largest ever involving water quality on the North Coast.
+The damage to the stream is so extreme that regulators determined the stream system to be beyond saving, and large portion of the fine will go towards improving two other nearby stream systems.

 Rhys Vineyards has also developed a ninth estate vineyard, Centennial Mountain, devoted to Italian grape varieties.
 These wines are sold under the Aeris label.
 As part of this project, the Aeris team brought in two Sicilian grape varieties, Carricante and Nerello Mascalese, that are not known to have been grown in California prior.
 The San Francisco Chronicle has described Carricante as "The best white wine you have never tasted".
 Aeris also owns two vineyards in Sicily and these wines are also sold under the Aeris label.